Spicy Sichuan Long Beans

 METHOD:

-While the beans cook, put the garlic, ginger, soy, vinegar, wine, sugar, and sesame oil if you are going to use it, into a blender and liquefy.
+While the beans cook, combine garlic, ginger, soy sauce, vinegar, Shaoxing wine, sugar, and sesame oil (if using) in a blender or small food processor.
+Puree until smooth.

 YIELD: Serves 4